mit-dci/opencbdc-tx/README.md

 Read the [2PC & Atomizer architecture guide](docs/uhs-architectures.md) for a detailed description of the system components and implementation of each architecture.

-## Generic Smart Contract Platform ("3PC")
+## Parallel Architecture for Scalably Executing smart Contracts ("PArSEC")
-We built a system that is capable of performing parallel executions of generic smart contracts.
+We built a system with a generic virtual machine layer that is capable of performing parallel executions of smart contracts.

 The architecture is composed of two layers:
 1. A distributed key-value data store with [ACID](https://en.wikipedia.org/wiki/ACID) database properties
     - This back-end data store is not constrained to any type of data and is agnostic to the execution later.
-1. A generic computation layer that executes programs (i.e. smart contracts) and uses the back-end database to store state
+1. A generic virtual machine layer that executes programs (i.e. smart contracts) and uses the distributed key-value data store to record state
     - This computation layer defines the data models and transaction semantics.
-    - We have implemented EVM and Lua as two working examples.
+    - We have implemented the Ethereum Virtual Machine EVM and a Lua based virtual machine as two working examples.

-This architecture enables parallel execution of smart contracts (where keys are independent).
+- This architecture enables parallel execution of smart contracts which can be scaled horizontally where keys are independent.
-Therefore throughput is horizontally scalable with additional servers.
+- Unmodified smart contracts from the Ethereum ecosystem can be deployed directly onto our EVM implementation.

-Read the [Programmability Architecture Guide](docs/programmability_architecture.md) for more details.
+Read the [PArSEC Architecture Guide](docs/parsec_architecture.md) for more details.
 # Contributing

 You can [sign up](https://dci.mit.edu/opencbdc-interest) to receive updates from technical working groups and to learn more about our work.